EdwinVW/pitstop/workshop/pitstop-workshop.md

 2. Build a Docker image by entering the following command:

 	`docker build --rm -t pitstop/customereventhandler .`

+   > You specify the name of the image using the *Tag* option (`-t`).
 3. Check whether the image is created by entering the following command: `docker images`:

    ![](img/docker-images.png)

 ### Step 2.5: Run the service in a Docker container
-Now the you have the Docker image, you can start a container based on this image.
+Now that you have the Docker image, you can start a container based on this image.

 1. Run a Docker container based on the image by entering the following command: